Free South Dakota Arrests, Criminal Records & Probation Search

 1. Automatic removal discussed above, pursuant to SDCL § 23A-3-34.

-2. The SD Attorney General who happens to be the Director of the Bureau of Criminal Statistics could approve expunction if:
+2. The SD Attorney General, who happens to be the Director of the Bureau of Criminal Statistics, could approve the expunction if:

 • The person is dead.

-• Person is 75 years or older and the violation occurred within the last 10 years.
+• A person is 75 years or older, and the violation occurred within the last 10 years.

 • Offenses that are no longer considered crimes under SD laws.